MichaelRo/Robotics/README.md

 Todo List:
   1. Check why the particles keep getting smaller and smaller beliefs.
-     Don't sure if the calculateMotionModelProbability method is well implemented
+     Not sure if the calculateMotionModelProbability method is well implemented
   2. Fix the issue with the last point - somehow robot Igal get stuck right before it
   3. Add prossesing after the PathPlanner, to fix the waypoints issue
   4. When the first chosen yaw (neededYawDelta) is negative, robot Igal sticks to the wall and can't move.